SAP-archive/yaas_java_jersey_wishlist/SETUP.md

    If you don't have an organization yet, we suggest you create a test organization in another country, click the **Get Approved** button and confirm your base path.
 This will allow you to carry on with the subscription to beta packages.

-3. Follow the instructions of the [Set Up a Project](https://devportal.yaas.io/gettingstarted/setupaproject/index.html) guide to create a new project and subscribe to the following beta packages:
+3. Follow the instructions of the [Create Projects](https://devportal.yaas.io/tools/builder/#CreateProjects) guide to create a new project and subscribe to the following beta packages:

     - Email package
     - Persistence package